Egypt dusts off the pyramids for fashion, pop and art shows - ExBulletin

 Egypt dusts off the pyramids for fashion, pop and art shows

-French fashion house Dior presented its fall 2023 men’s collection on Saturday in the shadow of the ancient Egyptian pyramids of Giza

-CAIRO — Egypt is using the ancient grandeur of its pyramids as a backdrop for pop concerts and modern fashion shows, hoping to bolster its image, tourism and the luxury brand sector beloved of its wealthy elite.
+Egypt is using the ancient grandeur of its pyramids as a backdrop for pop concerts and modern fashion shows, hoping to bolster its image, tourism and the luxury brand sector beloved by its wealthy elite.

-French fashion house Dior presented its latest collection at the Giza pyramids on Saturday, after Italian designer Stefano Ricci held a show at Luxor’s spectacular Temple of Hatshepsut in October.
+French fashion house Dior launched its latest collection at the Giza pyramids on Saturday, after Italian designer Stefano Ricci staged a show at the dramatic Temple of Hatshepsut in Luxor in October.

-Dior CEO Pietro Beccari told AFP that the fashion house had chosen the pyramids as much more than “a useless background”, drawing inspiration from Egyptian astrology for the collection named “Celestial “.
+Dior chief executive Pietro Beccari said the fashion house chose the pyramids as much more than an unnecessary backdrop, drawing inspiration from Egyptian astrology for the collection named Celestial.

 Before that, American pop groups Maroon 5 and the Black Eyed Peas performed at the Giza Necropolis, where contemporary art was also recently featured in the latest Art from Egypt exhibition.